-The Toughsat is pre-configured, so connecting to the Internet is as easy as connecting to a wireless access point.
-The default SSID for the wireless access point is "Toughsat <serial number>".
-You can also connect to the system using an Ethernet cable connected to the back of the controller in one of the 4 LAN ports.
-The default configuration uses DHCP to manage the IP addresses, so be sure your computer is set for DHCP.
+The Toughsat is pre-configured, so connecting to the Internet is as easy as connecting to the LAN via Ethernet or the wireless access point.
+The default SSID for the Wi-Fi "Toughsat <serial number>".
+There are 4 Ethernet ports on the back of the ACU that access the LAN.
+Up to 256 LAN connections can be made.
+The router default configuration uses DHCP to manage the IP addresses, so all devices should be set to receive DHCP.